moverest/wl-kbptr/README.md

 The `floating` mode uses arbitrary selection areas that can be passed by the user through the standard input.
 Each input line represents an area defined with the `wxh+x+y` format.

+#### Auto-detection
-The areas can also be automatically detected with by setting the `mode_floating.source` to `detect`, e.g. `wl-kbptr -o modes=floating,click -o mode_floating.source=detect`.
-This requires the `wl-kbptr` binary to be built with the `opencv` feature &mdash; `meson build -Dopencv=enabled` &mdash; and the compositor to support the [`wlr-screencopy-unstable-v1`](https://wayland.app/protocols/wlr-screencopy-unstable-v1) protocol.
+The areas can also be automatically detected with `mode_floating.source` configuration set to `detect`, e.g. `wl-kbptr -o modes=floating,click -o mode_floating.source=detect`.

+This requires the `wl-kbptr` binary to be built with the `opencv` feature and the compositor to support the [`wlr-screencopy-unstable-v1`](https://wayland.app/protocols/wlr-screencopy-unstable-v1) protocol &mdash; see the [supported compositors](#supported-compositors) section and [build instructions](#from-sources) for details.
+Whilst it doesn't noticeably change the size of the program itself, OpenCV is a 100 MB+ dependency which is not ideal if you want a very small system which is why this is an optional feature.

+Most distributions will package the program with the option enabled.
+If not, they will usually provide two packages.
+You can check if the binary you have has been built with it with `wl-kbptr --version` &mdash; it should print `opencv` if supported.

 ### Tile mode
 [Tile Mode Demo](https://github.com/user-attachments/assets/d8c9c8dc-2733-4835-9d82-d0f5b093c382)